wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `directionBuffer`: the angular threshold in radians to be considered as "vast" change.
   - `leastSegmentLength`: the minimum length between points to consider in the calculation.
 - `StirIntoDangerZoneExit()`: stir to the nearest exit point of danger zone.
 The bottle will find a danger zone if it is not currently in.
-- `stirToNearestTarget(targetX, targetY, maxStirLength?)`: stir to the nearest point to the target position within the given maximum stir length.
+- `stirToNearestTarget(target, options?)`: stir to the nearest point to the target position within the given maximum stir length.
-  - `targetX`, `targetY`: the target coordinates.
+  - `target`: the target effect.
+An object with `x` and `y` properties.
+    - Can be one of the pre-defined `Effects` constant.
+  - `options`: an object with the following options:
+    - `preStirLength`: the stir length before the optimization.
+Default to `0.0`.
-  - `maxStirLength`: the maximal length it will stir.
+    - `maxStirLength`: the maximal stir length allowed in the optimization.
+Default to be `Infinity`.
+    - `leastSegmentLength`: the minimal length of each segment in the optimization process.
+Default to be `1e-9`.
-- `stirToTier(targetX, targetY, targetAngle, maxDeviation?, ignoreAngle?)`: stir to the specified tier of certain effect, adjusting the stir length based on the current angle and position.
+- `stirToTier(target, options?)`: stir to the specified tier of certain effect, adjusting the stir length based on the current angle and position.
-  - `targetX`, `targetY`: the coordinates of the target effect.
+  - `target`: the target effect.
+An object with `x`, `y` and `angle` properties.
+    - Can be one of the pre-defined `Effects` constant.
+  - `options`: an object with the following options:
-  - `targetAngle`: the angle of the target effect.
+    - `preStirLength`: the stir length before the optimization.
+Default to `0.0`.
     - `maxDeviation`: the maximum angle deviation to the target effect.
+Default to be `DeviationT2`, i.e. the max deviation to get tier 2 effect.
-  - `ignoreAngle`: whether to ignore the angle deviation.
+    - `ignoreAngle`: whether to ignore the angle deviation. whether T1 effects are reached is not affected by angle deviation.
+    - `leastSegmentLength`: the minimal length of each segment in the optimization process.
+Default to be `1e-9`
+    - `afterBuffer`: the buffer added after stirring.
+Default to be `1e-5`.
 - `stirToConsume(consumeLength)`: stir to consume a specified length while in a vortex.
   - `consumeLength`: the length of stirring to consume.
   - <em>The consume is virtual</em>.
 Consider if it can be translated to real path consuming.